-During a full or standard tummy tuck, Dr. Clark makes one incision around the belly button and one thin, linear horizontal incision just above the pubic bone, running from hip bone to hip bone.
-Through these sites, she can tighten muscles, remove excess skin, and relocate your belly button into a natural position.
+During a full or standard tummy tuck, your surgeon makes one incision around the belly button and one thin, linear horizontal incision just above the pubic bone, running from hip bone to hip bone.
+Through these sites, they can tighten muscles, remove excess skin, and relocate your belly button into a natural position.
 The belly button scar is camouflaged by the natural belly button contours, and the lower incision is easily concealed by underwear or a swimsuit.

 Incisions for a mini tummy tuck

 A mini tummy tuck focuses on the lower belly, so there’s no belly button incision.
-Dr. Clark removes excess skin and fat through a single incision just above the pubic bone.
+Your surgeon removes excess skin and fat through a single incision just above the pubic bone.